JacobAniyan/recipe-project/README.md

 ## Overview

-Recipe Generator is a full-stack web application that transforms your available ingredients into delicious recipes .
-Simply input what you have in your kitchen, and receive personalised recipe recommendations from our curated database.
-You can even use our AI-powered feature to generate custom recipes tailored specific to your ingredients and their quantities.
+Recipe Generator is a full-stack web application that takes in your available ingredients to find delicious recipes to make.
+Simply input what you have, and receive tailored recipe recommendations from our curated database.
+In addition to this, our AI-powered generate feature can create custom recipes specific to your ingredients and their quantities.

 ### Key Features

-- **Smart Recipe Matching**: Enter your available ingredients and discover recipes you can make right now
+- **Smart Recipe Matching**: Discover recipes based on your available ingredients
+- **Browse All Recipes**: Explore the complete recipe database
-- **Favourites Management**: Save your favourite recipes for quick access later
+- **Favourites Management**: Save and access your favourite recipes
+- **Dietary Filters**: Filter by 6 dietary restrictions including Vegan, Vegetarian, Gluten-Free, Dairy-Free, Keto, and Paleo
-- **Advanced Filtering**: Sort recipes by preparation time, difficulty level, or date added
+- **Advanced Sorting**: Sort by: Best match, Cook time, Difficulty, or Date added
-- **AI Recipe Generation**: Get custom recipes generated specifically for your ingredients and quantities (Stretch Goal)
+- **AI Recipe Generation**: Generate custom recipes for your specific ingredients and quantities (Stretch Goal)
-- **Accessibility First**: Fully compatible with screen readers for an inclusive experience
+- **Accessibility First**: Fully compatible with screen readers
-- **Desktop Optimised**: Designed for comfortable desktop browsing and cooking
+- **Desktop Optimised**: Designed for comfortable desktop use

 ---